-E4-3 Actions and resources related to biodiversity and ecosystems
+Actions and resources related

-The Polenergia Group is engaged in biodiversity conservation activities at wind and photovoltaic farms, which is directly linked to the implementation of the Sustainable Development Goals and the EU Biodiversity Strategy, which is a component of the European Green Deal.

-Environmental supervision over wind farms

-Compulsory environmental monitoring is carried out at the wind farm sites of the Polenergia Group companies, both during construction and after the wind farms have been put into operation.
-A good practice of the Group, which ensures that the projects carried out are implemented with the utmost care for the preservation of biodiversity, is the constant presence and supervision of naturalists during construction.
+the preparation and construction phase.
+The environmental to biodiversity and ecosystems supervision covered area of the roads to be used for The Polenergia Group is engaged in biodiversity conservation transportation, the area of the planned photovoltaic farm and the accompanying infrastructure (HV cable), as activities at wind and photovoltaic farms, which is directly linked to the implementation of the Sustainable Development well as the adjacent grounds.
+During the 20 inspections, Goals and the EU Biodiversity Strategy, which is a component the farm site was regularly examined to identify and assess of the European Green Deal. the potential threat of the project area being inhabited by protected animal species.
+Due to the earthworks continuing ENVIRONMENTAL SUPERVISION OVER during the breeding season, it was necessary to verify WIND FARMS whether nesting birds had been present on the project Compulsory environmental monitoring site, so the treatments were particularly targeted at is carried out at the wind farm sites of avifauna or living in a specific geological period) and the Polenergia Group companies, both during consisted in the levelling of ground cover vegetation construction and after the wind farms have been put into to reduce the attractiveness of a potential breeding habitat operation.
+A good practice of the Group, which ensures that for ground-nesting birds such as the lark and bunting. the projects carried out are implemented with the utmost In addition, in-house initiatives involving stone mounding care for the preservation of biodiversity, is the constant have been undertaken, and the sowing of a flower meadow presence and supervision of naturalists during construction. is planned.

-An initiative taken in 2023 was to increase monitoring of the impact of projects on nature, by conducting pre- and post-investment environmental surveys.
+An initiative taken in 2023 was to increase monitoring of the impact of projects on nature, by conducting pre - and post-investment environmental surveys.